If you have missing teeth, a dental bridge can be used to fill or bridge the gaps in your smile.

 Traditional Dental Bridges

 - The most popular kind of dental bridge.
-It consists of a false tooth/pontic being held in place by dental crowns/abutments.
+It consists of a false tooth or teeth (also known as pontics) being held in place by dental crowns/abutments.
 These would be cemented onto your adjacent teeth.

 - They are usually made of either porcelain-fused-to-metal (PFM) or ceramics.

-- Traditional bridges can be used when you have natural teeth on both sides of the gap created by your missing tooth.
+- Traditional bridges can be used when you have natural teeth on both sides of the gap created by your missing tooth or teeth.

-- The downside of these bridges is that your adjacent teeth need to be trimmed down a lot to make room for the crowns.
+- The downside of these bridges is that your adjacent teeth need to be trimmed down to make room for the crowns.